top of page

 Smaller local banks and credit unions - the ones that by definition tend to really keep your dollars invested locally - often do not offer a credit card.
 Many great credit unions and community banks only offer ATM/Debit cards and not credit cards.
 If your credit union or community bank does offer a credit card, check it out carefully.
 Many who do offer a credit card are only providing a channel to someone else's credit card - often hosted by a fossil-fuel invested institution.

-One of the major credit card providers to the credit unions and small banks is Elan Financial Services, which we unfortunately consider to be problematic on fossil fuel funding (see Elan description below for more description).
+One of the major credit card providers to the credit unions and small banks is Elan Financial Services, which we unfortunately consider to be problematic on fossil fuel funding (see Elan description below for more).
 Look instead for credit union cards issued by Co-Op Financial Services which appears to be clean.

 Larger regional or national credit unions are more likely to offer a credit card.
 If they do, you still need to check carefully in the rate disclosures document to see if it is their own card, or is issued or underwritten by a different financial institution that may be a fossil fuel bank.
 If you already have a credit card, the issuing bank will often be listed in small print on the back of the card.